Q1: What do ENGO Blister Patches look like?

 Q15: Can I apply ENGO to socks?

-A: Yes, but while ENGO stands up to sweat, it's probably not going to stand up to the warm, soapy water of your wash cycle when you wash your socks!
+A: Yes.
+But while ENGO stands up to sweat, it's probably not going to stand up to the warm, soapy water of your wash cycle when you wash your socks!
 For the same reason, if you put your shoes through the washing machine, they'll probably dislodge soon after.
+There is one technique where ENGO can provide a lot of relief when on the sock.

 Q16: Does ENGO help if I already have a blister?